skulptur/glsl-waves/README.md

 # glsl-waves

-Generate waves in 1D or 2D.
+Generate waves in 1d or 2d.
 Great for video synthesis type of visuals where you combine functions and use them for color generation and displacement.

-## Usage
+## Install
 Install the package:

 ```